AlibabaCloudDocs/vod/intl.en-US/API Reference/Media upload/UploadMediaByURL.md

     -   If the URL contains a file name extension and the FileExtension parameter is set, the value of the FileExtension parameter is used.
     -   For more information about the supported file name extensions, see [Overview](~~55396~~).
 -   URL encoding is required.
 Separate multiple URLs with commas \(,\).
 You can enter a maximum of 20 URLs.
--   Special characters can cause upload video failures.
+-   Special characters may cause video upload failures.
 Therefore, encode URLs before you separate them with commas \(,\). |
 |TemplateGroupId|String|No|ca3a8f6e49\*\*\*\*\*57b65806709586|The ID of the transcoding template group.

  -   Log on to the [ApsaraVideo VOD console](https://vod.console.aliyun.com/?spm=a2c4g.11186623.2.16.6948257eaZ4m54#/settings/transcode/list).
 In the left-side navigation pane, choose **Configuration Management** \> **Media Processing** \> **Transcode**.
 On the Transcode page, you can view the ID of the template group.